 The Law Society of B.C., the governing body for the province's legal profession, would not comment on the case, but said that in general, what Jonas did is not against the rules.

 "The law society's rules and regulations do not prohibit a lawyer from loaning money to a client or advancing money... but there are guidelines that should be followed," spokesperson Ben Hadaway said.

 "A lawyer may not loan money to a client if the effect of loaning money is to give the lawyer an interest in the matter or impair the lawyer's professional judgment."

 Fotsch hasn't filed a complaint with the law society because she's still hoping for a resolution.
 After her experience with this lawsuit, she said she would do anything to avoid ever having to go to court again.

 "I would never go back in there again, not if my life depended on it, for anything.
 Nothing.
 What would be the point?"
-Not alone